April 23, 2016

 This ride is brought to you by Sumter Cycling, the River Valley Regional Commission, the National Park Service, and the City of Americus.

-Bring your bicycle, your family and friends, and make plans to stay in Sumter County throughout the weekend and participate in these unique events.
+Bring your bicycle, your family and friends, and make plans to stay in Sumter County throughout the weekend and participate in this unique event.
+For those coming from out of town, lodging is available across from the park at Americus Garden Inn Bed and Breakfast or you can stay at the historic Windsor Hotel in downtown Americus.
+Additional lodging information is available at http://visitamericusga.com/

 We look forward to seeing you there!